What Is Shrimp?

 You can remove the tail next, but that's optional.
 Also up to you is "deveining" the shrimp.
 The "vein" is the black digestive tract that runs along the back.
 Simply use a paring knife to separate the flesh in a line and dig it out.

-When you're done cooking, rinse the shrimp and pat them dry.
+When you're done cleaning, rinse the shrimp and pat them dry.